apache/mynewt-site/docs/os/tutorials/nrf52_adc.md

 We're going to use the sensor as a resistive sensor, and the setup is very simple.
 I'll be using a 'breadboard` to put this all together for illustrative purposes.
-First, attach a jumper-wire from the 5v output on the board to the breadboard.
+First, attach a jumper-wire from Vdd on the board to the breadboard.
 Next, attach a jumper wire from pin P0.03 on the board to the breadboard.
 This will be our ADC-in.
-The sensor should have come with a 560 ohm resistor, so plug that into the baord between the 5v and ADC-in holes.
+The sensor should have come with a 560 ohm resistor, so plug that into the baord between Vdd and ADC-in holes.
 Finally, attach a jumper from GND on the board to your breadboard.
 At this point, your breadboard should look like this: